-- Transferred in college algebra or a higher-level math course on the College Level Examination Program (CLEP) exam with an appropriate score;
+- Transferred in college algebra or a higher-level math course on the College Level Examination Program (CLEP) or Advanced Placement (AP) exam.

-- Received a C- or better in a college level pre-calculus course; or
+- Received a C- or better in a college level pre-calculus course; o

-- Transferred in calculus on the College Board Advanced Placement (AP) exam with an appropriate score.
+- Transferred in calculus on the Advanced Placement (AP) exam.